-Effective January 1, 2020, MVC and Pehuenche entered into a modification of MVC's Power Supply Contract to, among other things, extend the term of the contract from December 31, 2032, to December 31, 2037, reduce the fixed power rate starting on January 1, 2020, and gradually reduce the 2020 fixed rate during the years 2021 to 2023.
+Effective January 1, 2020, MVC and Pehuenche entered into a modification of MVC's Power Supply Contract to, among other things, extend the term of the contract from December 31, 2032 to December 31, 2037, reduce the fixed power rate starting on January 1, 2020, and gradually reduce the 2020 fixed rate during the years 2021 to 2023.
 The fixed rate will continue to be subject to additional pass-through charges and semi-annual price readjustments starting on July 1, 2020, based on the US CPI of the preceding three months.

 All the electricity supplied to MVC under this contract comes from renewable sources.
-In July 2021, MVC received its first annual Renewable Energy Certificate ("REC") issued by the

-International REC Standard.
+In July 2021, MVC received its first annual Renewable Energy Certificate ("REC") issued by the International REC Standard.
 The REC is an Energy Attribute Certificate ("EAC") under which MVC can reliably claim that the power consumed each year came from renewable sources.

-During 2023, power costs increased by \$1.0 million or 3% compared to 2022, primarily due to higher pass-through charges in Chile.
-Power costs in 2023 were \$0.1100/kWh (2022: \$0.0959/kWh).
+In 2024, power costs decreased by \$1.3 million or 4%, compared to 2023 despite higher production, given that between July 6 and July 21, 2023, MVC used a temporary high-cost power source to produce fresh tailings while the plant remained disconnected from the central power grid after severe weather events in Chile.
+Power costs in 2024 were \$0.1015/kWh (2023: \$0.1100/kWh).

 The Company had two 10-megawatt generators operated by a third party when the grid price exceeded the generators' operating costs in exchange for a fixed monthly fee and a share of revenue.
 The economic benefit from the generators' operations was reported in the Company's financial statement as a reduction in power costs.
-The annual contribution from operating the generators was \$0.2 million in 2021 and \$0.2 million in 2022.
+The annual contribution from operating the generators was \$0.2 million in 2022.
 In 2022, MVC recorded an \$11.5 million write-down of these generators, which were taken off the grid.
+In 2024, the Company recorded a provision related to the obligation to dismantle and dispose of these power generators and the surrounding infrastructure after deciding not to extend the permit to operate these units.

-In December 2021, MVC completed the external audits required to obtain the ISO 50001 Energy Management Systems certification.
-MVC is now certified as an organization with a system to continually improve energy performance, including energy efficiency, use and consumption.
+In December 2021 and 2024, MVC completed external audits required to obtain the ISO 50001 Energy Management Systems certification.
+MVC is certified as an organization with a system to continually improve energy performance, including energy efficiency, use and consumption.